nvnhat95/GStex/README_DBSCAN.md

   - Higher values → more thorough search but slower
   - Lower values → faster but may miss neighbors
   - Default: 2.0 (good for most cases)

+- **`n_samples`**: Number of points to use for eps estimation
+  - Higher values → more accurate estimation but slower
+  - Lower values → faster but might miss structure
+  - Default: 1000 (good balance)

 ## Performance Considerations